 \end{thm}

-Both ``$2$-commutative'' and ``essentially unique'', mean up to natural isomorphism.
-It will be useful to briefly summarize the construction.
+It will be useful to briefly summarize the construction, since it will lead to somewhat more refined statements.
 One forms a preadditive category $R \Delta$ with the same objects as $\Delta$, and for morphisms take the free $R$-module generated by paths.
 (In the case where $R$ is not explicitly mentioned, we take $R=\Z$.)
 Given an $R$-linear preadditive category $C$, let $[C, R\text{-Mod}]$ denote the category of $R$-linear additive functors from $C$ to the category of $R$-modules, and let $[C, \text{R-Mod}]^{fp}$ be the full subcategory of finitely presented objects \cite[p 212]{bp}.
 Define